Efficient MCMC Sampling with Dimension-Free Convergence Rate using ADMM-type Splitting: Background and Problem Formulation

-Sampling from $\pi$ in \eqref{eq:target_density} is challenging because the number of data can be extremely large and potentially distributed over a cluster as in the logistic regression scenario, or the distribution can be non-differentiable as in the case of image inpainting.
-This rules out the application of standard techniques such as Hamiltonian Monte Carlo \citep{Duane1987}.
+Sampling from $\pi$ defined in \eqref{eq:target_density} is challenging because both the number of data $n$ and the dimension $d$ can be large.
+In addition, the data set $\mathrm{D}$ might be distributed over a cluster, which complicates the inference procedure.

-\subsection{Instrumental hierarchical Bayesian model}
+\subsection{Instrumental Hierarchical Bayesian Model}

-To address these issues, \cite{Rendell2018} and \cite{Vono2019} introduced an artificial/instrumental Bayesian hierarchical model to ease posterior computation.
-The idea is to introduce an auxiliary variable $\B{z}_{i} \in \mathbb{R}^{d_i}$ for some factors $i\in [b]$ such that, under an instrumental prior distribution, these variables are conditionally independent given $\boldsymbol{\theta}$.
+To address these issues, \cite{Vono2019} and \cite{Rendell2018} introduced an artificial/instrumental Bayesian hierarchical model to ease posterior computation.
+The idea is to introduce an auxiliary variable $\B{z}_{i} \in \mathbb{R}^{d_i}$ for some factors $i\in [b]$ such that, under an instrumental prior distribution, these variables are conditionally independent given $\btheta$.
 Depending on the structure of the initial posterior distribution, different instrumental hierarchical models have been considered by the aforementioned authors.
-In this paper, we will study the instance where $\B{z}_{i} \sim \mathcal{N}(\B{A}_i\boldsymbol{\theta},\rho^2\B{I}_{d_i})$ for some $\rho>0$.
-Under this model, the artificial joint posterior distribution $\joint(\boldsymbol{\theta},\B{z}_{1:b})\propto \exp(-U(\boldsymbol{\theta},\B{z}_{1:b}))$ admits a potential function $U$ defined by
+In this paper, we will study the instance where $\B{z}_{i} \sim \mathcal{N}(\B{A}_i\btheta,\rho^2\B{I}_{d_i})$ for some $\rho>0$.
+Under this model, the artificial joint posterior distribution $\joint(\btheta,\B{z}_{1:b})\propto \exp(-U(\btheta,\B{z}_{1:b}))$ admits a potential function $U$ defined by

 Figure \ref{fig:DAG} shows the directed acyclic graph (DAG) associated to this instrumental Bayesian hierarchical model.